jimshortz/humidity_monitor/server/README.md

 # Data logging/analysis support

 This directory contains a Dockerized python application for collecting and analyzing humidity, temperature, and power data.
-It runs as a daemon, listening to MQTT topics and writing data to the DB as received.
-It also kicks off an hourly job that:
+It is a single Python process that consists of a number of modules that perform the following functions:

+* Reads data points from MQTT and applies timestamps
+* Writes data points into a SQL database
+* Evaluates user-defined alarm conditions and sends email if there are problems
 * Summarizes hourly statistics into the hourly table
 * Summarizes daily statistics into the daily table
 * Produces cycle data indicating how long the dehumidifer spent on and off
-* Prunes old raw data
+* Performs data retention management.

 ## Configuration